Ashiksyedmuhammad/Ashiksyedmuhammad/README.md

 I'm a passionate Full-Stack Developer specializing in the MERN stack, with a strong focus on building performant, user-centric applications.
 I enjoy transforming complex problems into elegant solutions and continuously learning new technologies to stay at the forefront of web development.

-- 🔭 Currently working on scalable full-stack applications
+- 🔭 Currently working on scalable full-stack applications & exploring workflow automation with n8n
 - 🌱 Exploring cloud architecture and microservices
 - 💡 Open to collaborating on innovative open-source projects
 - 📍 Based in Kochi, Kerala, India